 Read about 7 Ways HR Software Can Support Your Remote Workers

-Also, for those organizations, that have never tried the work-from-home or the remote working models, 2020 was the year of reckoning.
+Also, 2020 was the year of reckoning for organizations that had never tried the work-from-home or remote working models.

 Organizations should have learned many lessons from the rude shock of the lockdown.
 Remote working or working from home will be the new workforce management strategy.

-Organizations that had experimented with working remotely in a small way will now look at moving a much larger segment of their workforce to permanent work-from-home status.
+Organizations that had experimented with working remotely in a small way will now consider permanently relegating a much larger segment of their workforce to work-from-home status.

-Other organizations might also look at a significant number of their employees working from home regularly and stepping into an office only on a ‘need-basis’.
+Other organizations might also consider the many employees who work from home regularly and step into an office only on a ‘need basis.’

-In 2021, the working model is likely to become more flexible than ever before.
+In 2021, the working model will likely become more flexible than ever.

-Work is likely to get increasingly defined by goals and tasks, rather than by time and location.
+Work is likely to be increasingly defined by goals and tasks rather than time and location.

-This should also give a big boost to the ‘gig economy’ with more part-timers, freelancers, and temporary project resources.
+This should also boost the ‘gig economy’ with more part-timers, freelancers, and temporary project resources.

-Also, organizations are likely to hire more diverse talent in their workforce in 2021.
+Also, organizations will likely hire more diverse talent in their workforce in 2021.

 With the flexibility of time and location of work, we are likely to see students, new and returning mothers, differently-abled, etc. joining the workforce in larger numbers.

-We are also going to see more talent getting hired from smaller places, who will work remotely.
+We will also see more talent getting hired from smaller places who will work remotely.

-The ‘gig model’ will also open the doors for those seeking only part-time or remote employment due to personal reasons.
+The ‘gig model’ will also open the doors for those seeking only part-time or remote employment for personal reasons.

 Read the Guide for Ensuring Diversity and Inclusiveness at the Workplace

-In 2021, high competition in the talent market will make it difficult to find candidates with the desired skills quickly.
+In 2021, high competition in the talent market will make it challenging to find candidates with the desired skills quickly.

 In such a situation, reskilling existing members of the workforce can prove cost-effective to address the talent shortage.

-Hence, reskilling will give organizations the advantage of utilizing and retaining existing talent.
+Hence, reskilling will allow organizations to utilize and retain existing talent.

 Hence, re-skilling will be high on the agenda of the learning and development leaders.

-The leaders who have thrived in 2020 are those who have managed to grapple with unfamiliar crises.
+The leaders who have thrived in 2020 have grappled with unfamiliar crises.

 They coordinated with their remote teams effectively and kept their team members motivated and productive.

-They also effectively utilized a variety of digital tools and platforms to ensure customer expectations were met despite multiple challenges.
+Despite multiple challenges, they also effectively utilized various digital tools and platforms to meet customer expectations.

 2021 is likely to see the rise and growth of this new breed of digital-first leaders to even higher levels.

-Therefore, leadership development will see an increased focus on developing the digital skills required for leading virtual teams in an increasingly digital workplace.
+Therefore, leadership development will focus more on developing the digital skills required for leading virtual teams in an increasingly digital workplace.

 Read about 5 Effective Tips for Remote Management of Teams